 After the sit-ins, after the freedom rides, a small band of dedicated sisters and bothers turn their backs on the ivy-halls of academe and forego their future careers.
 They leave the college campus to carry the Freedom Movement down into the soggy swamps of Louisiana, the mean little towns of Mississippi, the red-dirt roads of Alabama, the piney woods of Georgia, and every hamlet and plantation of the segregated South.
-The press calls them "Civil Rights Workers," but in Mississippi they are known as "Freedom Riders," and in other states as "Freedom Fighters."
+The press calls them "Civil Rights Workers," but to the southern Black communities who shelter and guard them they are "Freedom Riders" and "Freedom Fighters."

 James Forman of SNCC doing time in jail. |